codebytere/talks/nodevember-2017/script.md

 This is a simple promise example, and from looking at it you can see that `prom` is going to reject with an error no matter what.
 So, what happens in the first example vs. the second?
 The first has a `catch`, so it's going to print error, followed by the error message, which in this case is 'rejected!'.
 You can also see the associated call stack by printing error.stack.
 The second one doesn't have a catch, so even though it threw an error it'll silently fail.

-## Slide 12
+## Slide 13

 The first thing to observe as we talk about generators is how they differ from normal functions.
-Thre are several notable differences, but key to generators is their behavior with respect to the "run to completion" expectation.
+There are several notable differences, but key to generators is their behavior with respect to the "run to completion" expectation.
 With ES6 generators, we have a different kind of function, which can be paused in the middle either one or several times.
-It resumed later, so that other code to run during these paused periods bewteen runs.
+It resumed later, so that other code to run during these paused periods between runs.

 The main strength of generators is that they provide a single-threaded, synchronous-looking code style, while allowing you to hide the asynchronicity away as an implementation detail.
 This lets us express in a naturally what our program's step and statement flow is, without having to navigate asynchronous syntax and gotchas at the same time.
 To get a better idea of how this looks in practice, let's see a function.

-## Slide 13
+## Slide 14

 Here, you'll see immediately that there's a little star next to the function in the signature; this is the syntactical indicator that you're looking at the generator function.
 The keyword `yield` will send out a value whenever the function is run.
 So, here, The `yield index++` expression will send the `index` value out when pausing the generator function at that point.
 Whenever (if ever) the generator is restarted, whatever value is sent in will be the result of that expression, which will then get added to 1 and assigned to the `index` variable.
 When we start, index is zero, so this will be yielded and then 1 will be added to index as a result of the `++`.
 This will occur each time as the value of `index` is passed out and then in again, so that it increments by 1 every time.
 To see this a little more clearly, we can look at a diagrammatical representation.

-## Slide 14
+## Slide 15

 On the left, you'll see a traditional non-generator function: it adheres to the run-to completion behavior we expect from functions, with no interruptions from beginning to end.
 On the right is the generator function, with multiple stops a starts between beginning and end.